serrrfirat/AIgora/README.md

 # AIgora - Prediction Markets for AI Debates

-AIgora is a decentralized platform that combines prediction markets with AI-driven debates.
+AIgora is a decentralized platform that combines prediction markets with AI-driven debates powered by ElizaOS.
 The platform uses bonding curves and market mechanics to create liquid markets around debate outcomes.

 ## Project Structure